Do Not Step Into the Same River Twice: Learning to Reason from Trial and Error: LTE: Learning from Trial and Error

 \subsection{Mixed-policy Optimization}

-After the hints, if there exist $G'$ correct solutions $\{o'_1, o'_2, ..., o'_{G'}\}$ in the extra rollouts, we randomly replace $G'$ responses in the initial rollouts with these correct ones when updating the policy, ensuring the policy receives training signal from the initially insurmountable problem.
+After the hints, if there exist $G'$ correct solutions $\{o'_1, o'_2, ..., o'_{G'}\}$ in the extra rollouts, we randomly replace $G'$ responses in the initial failed rollouts with these correct ones when updating the policy, ensuring the policy receives training signal from the initially insurmountable problem.
 The final responses for policy updating are denoted by $\{o'_1, o'_2, ..., o'_{G'}, o_{s_1}, o_{s_2}, ..., o_{s_{G-G'}}\}$, where $s_i$ denotes the index of the $i$-th remaining initial rollout after the random replacement.
+We discuss the necessity of this design of random replacement in Appendix~\ref{app:random-replacement}.

-Note that since the correct solutions are indeed generated conditioned on the hinted prompt (denoted by $(\mathcal{H}_q, q)$ where $\mathcal{H}_q$ refers to the hint information for $q$) while the policy we want to optimize should generate solutions conditioning on the normal prompt only, they should be treated in an off-policy manner.
-The importance sampling for these samples should be like:
+Note that since the correct solutions for these \textit{none-pass} samples are generated conditioned on the hinted prompt (denoted by $(\mathcal{H}_q, q)$ where $\mathcal{H}_q$ refers to the hint information for $q$) while the policy we need to optimize should generate solutions conditioning on the normal prompt only, they should be treated in an off-policy manner.
+We define a hinted policy as $\hat{\pi}(\cdot\mid\cdot)=:\pi_\text{old}(\cdot\mid\mathcal{H}_q, \cdot)$, which treat the hint as part of the defined policy.
+Then, the hinted sampling comes from the policy $\hat{\pi}$, which is equivalent to the off-policy distribution $\pi_\phi$ used by~\citet{luffy}.
+To calibrate gradient estimates~\cite{trpo}, the divisor of the importance sampling ratio should be based on the sampling distribution $\hat{\pi}$, which is exactly $\pi_\text{old}(\cdot\mid\mathcal{H}_q, \cdot)$.
+Therefore, the importance sampling for these samples is given by:

 Following~\citet{luffy}, we adopt regularized importance sampling for policy shaping on these samples:

 and perform mixed-policy GRPO:

 where the normalization factors $Z'$ and $Z$ follow the definition in Equation~\ref{eq:normalization}, and the KL term is omitted in the formula for simplicity.